Virendrajs/vire-demo/README.md

 # vire-demo
-this is demo for git hub
+this is demo for git hub.